raywray/hops_pipeline/summary_statistics/README.md

-First, we created a reusable pipeline that generates several summary statistics (statMix) and fed our *hops* `vcf` data through the pipeline.
+We created a reusable pipeline (statMix) that generates several summary statistics and fed our *hops* `vcf` data through the pipeline.
 The summary statistics and analysis results we generated for *hops* are as follows:
 - Hardy Weinberg Equilibrium
 - Full population structure analysis using admixture
 - SFS based on the population structure results